Blog (SelfCareTips)

 Philosophy of SameDayFamilyMedicine.com by Li Schmidt, MD

 How to make life simple?
 Only deal with what one must do to sleep well, pee well, poop well, and eat well.
-“Well” means “Good enough”.
-Make the most direct/fewest steps and follow to live a simple and balanced life.
-Use one’s heart, brain, common logic, and be content with what one has.
+“Well” means “functional”.
+Make the most direct/fewest steps and follow to live as simple, balanced, and as functional as possible.
+Use one’s brain, heart, time, common logic, and be content with what one has.
 If one is bothered enough by a concern, and is thinking about seeing a medical professional, one needs to jot down notes about the concern.
 If one wonders: should I jot this down?
 The answer is: yes, JOT THIS DOWN.
 May jot down on a calendar.
-If one does not write or prefers not to write, use cell phone, camera, or/and video recording to help self-advocating and clinicians to a better diagnosis process.
+If one does not write or prefers not to write, use cell phone, camera, or/and video recording to help self-advocating and clinicians to a more precise diagnosis process.

 What is the concern?
-Has the concern interfered enough to disrupt one’s basic daily function of sleep, pee, poop, and/or eating?
+Has the concern interfered enough to disrupt one’s basic daily function of sleep, pee, poop, or eating?
 Did the same concern happen before?
-What helped the concern before?
+What helped the concern?

 I promote the change of the traditional PCP acronym of “Primary Care Provider” to “Primary Care Professional”.
 Primary care provider is oneself.
-Primary Care Professional specializes in Family Medicine (who helps people from birth to earth, some provides OB care too), Pediatrics (who helps people from birth to 21 years old), and Internal Medicine (who helps people 18 years and plus).
-Primary Care Professional works with a patient to improve self-primary-care skills.
+Primary Care Professional specializes in Family Medicine (who helps people from birth to earth, some provides OB care too, which is from womb to tomb), Pediatrics (who helps people from birth to 21 years old), and Internal Medicine (who helps people 18 years and plus).
+Primary Care Professional works with a patient to improve their self-primary-care skills.

-Nature (genetics), nurture (upbringing), and culture (the societies one lived and lives in) shape who we are!
+Nature (genetics), nurture (upbringing), and culture (the societies one has been living in and had lived in) shape who we are.

 Thank you for visiting.